Defining Strategic Thinking:

 I interviewed a number of senior leaders in fast-growing organizations to see how they engaged in strategic thinking.
 Before I share some outcomes of those interviews, let’s define strategic thinking.

 “It is a top-down, big picture view (and), based on a deep understanding of your business, focusing on doing the right things rather than doing things right.”

-In short, strategic thinking is a learning process and involves:
+Strategic Thinking is a learning process and involves:

-• analyzing emerging trends for opportunities or threats
+- Analyzing emerging trends for opportunities or threats.

-• developing an organizational response to take advantage of the potential opportunity or to be prepared to mitigate the potential threat.
+- Developing an organizational response to take advantage of the potential opportunity or to be prepared to mitigate the potential threat.

-In our everchanging environment, the ability to do this faster and more effectively than others will give the organization a competitive advantage.
+In our ever-changing environment, the ability to do this faster and more effectively than others will give the organization a competitive advantage.

 Many, if not most, of the business owners and senior executives with whom we work feel the tension of dealing with today’s urgencies while keeping an eye on the horizon in this fast-changing, global economy.
 Too often they spend considerable, if not all of their time working in the business vs working on the business.